datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

 We can use these to infer about the unknown parameter
 ![\phi](https://latex.codecogs.com/svg.image?%5Cphi "\phi").
-The main tool for such inductive inference (data to population and *not* hypothesis to prediction) is the likelihood function.
+The main tool for such inductive inference (data to population and *not* hypothesis to prediction) is the *likelihood function*.

 ### The likelihood function

-Suppose the observed data are \${0,1,1,0,0}.
+Suppose the observed data are (0,1,1,0,0).
 Then we can compute the probabiity of observing these data under various values of the parameter
 ![\phi](https://latex.codecogs.com/svg.image?%5Cphi "\phi") (assuming
 independent, identically distributed Bernoulli random variables).
 It can